tyreer/es6-for-everybody/WesBos_ES6_Module1.md

-# Notes on ES6
+# Notes on ES6 for Everyone

-Notes as I work through the Wes Bos _ES6 for Everyone_ course.
+Notes as I work through Wes Bos's _ES6 for Everyone_ course.

 Check out the course at [https://es6.io/](https://es6.io/)